-'''

-cMsg:File://fileName?textOnly=booleanVal

-'''
+cMsg:File://<filename>?textOnly=<booleanVal>

-where fileName specifies the name of a file locally accessible to the client, and the file is opened in append mode.
-By default the entire message is logged to the file as an XML fragment.
+where filename specifies the name of a file locally accessible to the client, and the file is opened in append mode.
+By default, the entire message is logged to the file as an XML fragment.
 If textOnly=true is specified only a timestamp and the text field is logged.
 Only the send() and syncSend() messaging API functions are supported.
 Client names need not be unique in this domain.

-5.2.
+Implemented in both C and Java.

+6.2.
 CA Domain